Emerald City Open

 September 21, 2019 at Lower Woodland Park

 THANK YOU FOR ATTENDING THE 2018 MEET

 Results have been added to our results page.
-Your constructive comments for improvement can be directed to Lance Thompson (firstname.lastname@example.org), Events Committee chair, or Bill Roe (email@example.com), Events Committee manager and meet director.
-Sorry for forgetting to follow up on the tee-shirt awards — they will be forthcoming.
+Your constructive comments for improvement can be directed to Lance Thompson (email@example.com), Events Committee chair, or Bill Roe (firstname.lastname@example.org), Events Committee manager and meet director.
 Thanks to Lance, Bill, Rick Albright, Kimber Hinson, Tahoma Doyon, Drew Polley, PNTF’s Bob Springer, and a host of CNW members on the course with rakes and (what else?) orange vests for making things go on race morning!
 And kudos to Saul Kinderis, Waqar Shaikh, and Ed Haywood for pitching in to help organize the team and provide snacks!

 2019 SUGGESTED Schedule

 Registration & Fees

 Please pay your fees online as you enter.
 Checks for teams can be submitted on day of race as long as the team/individual has entered by the above entry date without paying day-of-race fees.
 Entry fees are $100 per team for each men’s and women’s team you wish to have scored, and $10 for individuals or members of incomplete teams.
 Fees on race day are $150 per team or $15 per individual, so please don’t wait.
 Community race entry fees are $5 per person or $10 per family, either in advance or on race day.

 The tent at the start/finish lines will be the packet pickup location.
 At this time, we will ask you to declare your team and scratch any non-competing runners.
 Unattached runners are welcome!